 - Growl (this is used to avoid battle and let others know you are a warrior)

-- Yawn (this is a subtle way of showing that the battle is over)
+- Yawn (this is a subtle way of showing that the battle is of no fear to you)